juanzdev/jekyll-now/_posts/2017-03-09-TeethClassifier.md

 ```

 # Setting up the Convolutional neural network in Caffe
-The following steps are required to correctly configure a convolutional neural network in caffe:
+Finally! we are at the point were all our training data has significant amounts of information to learn the problem, the next step will be the core functionallity of our machine learning pipeline, we are going to create a convolutional neural net that will learn the knowledge of **what a mouth showing a teeth** is, the following steps are required to correctly configure this convolutional neural network in caffe:

 ## Preparing the training set and validation set
-Now that we have enough labeled mouths in place, we need to split it into two subsets, we are going to use the 80/20 rule, 80 percent (18828 mouth images) of our transformed data are going to be the in training set and the rest of the 20 percent (4700 mouth images) are going to be in the validation set.
+Now that we have enough labeled mouths in place, we need to split it into two subsets, we are going to use the 80/20 rule, 80 percent (18828 mouth images in total) of our transformed data are going to be in training set and the 20 percent (4700 mouth images) are going to be in the validation set.
 The training data will be used during the training phase for our network learning and the validation set will be used to test the performance of the net during training, in this case, we have to move the mouth images to their respective folders located in training_data and validation_data.

-training set folder
+{: .center}
 ![pic](../images/trainingdata.jpg)

-validation set folder
+*training set folder*

+{: .center}
 ![pic](../images/validationdata.jpg)
+*validation set folder*

 ## Creating the LMDB file